Home » Cuisines » Traditional Chinese Food » Red Bean Buns (Dou Sha Bao 豆沙包)

 Do I need to let the bun second proof after wrapping?

 No need for additional proofing for this recipe.
-Just use your normal speed, making all 20 buns, and then bring the steamer water to a boil, and then steam.
-It may take about 1 hour to make the wrappers and wrap the buns.
-Therefore, the buns shall have received their fair share of additional proofing along the way.
+Just use your normal speed, making all 21-22 buns, and then bring the steamer water to a boil, and then steam.

 What kind of liner can I use for steaming the buns?